Lisa's Wedding

 "Lisa's Wedding" is the nineteenth episode of the sixth season of the American animated television series The Simpsons.
-It originally aired on the Fox network in the United States on March 19, 1995.
-The plot focuses on Lisa visiting a carnival fortune teller and learning about her future love.
+It originally aired on Fox in the United States on March 19, 1995.
+The plot focuses on Lisa visiting a carnival fortune teller and learning about her wedding in the then far-off future of 2010.
 It was written by Greg Daniels and directed by Jim Reardon.
 Mandy Patinkin guest stars as Hugh Parkfield and Phil Hartman guest stars as Troy McClure.
-The episode won an Emmy Award in 1995 for Outstanding Animated Program, becoming the third episode of The Simpsons to win the award.
+The episode won the Emmy in 1995 for Outstanding Animated Program, becoming the third episode of The Simpsons to win the Emmy.

 Plot

 The Simpson family visit a Renaissance fair, where Lisa finds a fortune-telling booth.
-The clairvoyant says she will predict Lisa's future and tell the story of her true love.
+The fortune-teller says she will predict Lisa's future and tell the story of her true love.

-In the year 2010 – 15 years in the future – 23-year-old Lisa meets a fellow university student named Hugh Parkfield from London.
+In the year 2010—15 years in the future—23-year-old Lisa meets a fellow university student named Hugh Parkfield from London.
 The pair fall madly in love and soon plan to marry.
 Lisa and Hugh travel to Springfield, where they plan to hold the wedding.
-Marge is still a housewife, Bart is a 25-year-old who works as a twice divorced building demolition expert (and plans on going to law school), Maggie is a 16-year-old girl who apparently never shuts up (although she never talks in the episode, and whenever she tries to she is interrupted), and Homer still works at the Springfield Nuclear Power Plant (in Sector 7G, with Milhouse as his supervisor).
-Despite Lisa's hopes, Hugh does not get along with her family; he is particularly dismayed when Homer wants him to wear family-tradition cufflinks resembling pigs on his wedding day.
+Marge is still a housewife; 25-year-old Bart is twice-divorced and works as a building demolition expert while planning on going to law school; 15-year-old Maggie is apparently a good singer and a frequent talker (although whenever she tries to talk or sing in the episode she is interrupted); and Homer still works at the Springfield Nuclear Power Plant in Sector 7G, with Milhouse as his supervisor.

-Lisa begs Hugh to wear the cufflinks, and he agrees on the condition that Lisa abandon her family after the wedding because Hugh is deeply embarrassed by them (except for Marge, who can visit once they have children).
-Outraged, Lisa insists she cannot marry him if he cannot understand that she loves her family members – despite their shortcomings – and calls off the wedding.
+Despite Lisa's hopes, Hugh does not get along with her family, and is particularly dismayed when Homer wants him to wear family-tradition cufflinks resembling pigs on his wedding day.
+Lisa begs Hugh to wear the cufflinks, and he agrees on the condition that Lisa abandon her family after the wedding because Hugh is deeply embarrassed by them (although he agrees to let Marge visit once they have children).
+Outraged, Lisa insists she cannot marry him if he cannot understand that she loves her family members—despite their shortcomings—and calls off the wedding.
 Hugh returns to England and never sees Lisa again.

 In the present, Lisa questions the fortune-teller about her "true love" and the fortune-teller reveals that although Lisa will have a true love, she specializes in foretelling doomed romances.
 Lisa leaves the booth and finds Homer, who is excited to tell her about his day at the fair.